Steven24K/X-Tickets/README.md

     - edit event
     - delete event
     - link to settings page
+    - Security: Make sure users can only add/edit/delete content from their own profile
 - Settings page - authorized users
  - View a list of available settings
  - Update setting value